 Yesterday I applied Caroline Newheiser’s lecture “Living with an Angry Husband” (link) to the wife of Devin Patrick Kelley, the man who shot and killed 26 people in a Texas church on November 5, 2017.
 It is a lecture that sounds a very uncertain call to the church, with contradictory counsel.
-Through the whole time I listened to it, I kept taking off my glasses to rub my aching temples.
 You can read that Part One commentary here (link).
 Continue reading “Don’t be a martyr, but do suffer in your marriage to an angry husband (and other “Biblical counseling”)”

 My faithful readers have seen some of my blog posts about rights before, and know that two chapters of Untwisting Scriptures are devoted to understanding rights.
 I’m glad to say that author and speaker Leslie Vernick is giving an opportunity to interact on this important topic to a wider audience.
 Here is the first part of the article being published at www.leslievernick.com today.
 Continue reading “Untwisting “you should surrender your rights” (a guest post for Leslie Vernick)”

 Next week I’ll be privileged to guest post again for Leslie Vernick at www.leslievernick.com, about how you actually do have rights and you shouldn’t surrender or yield them and it’s actually impossible to surrender many of them.
 That will be a brief outline of the talk about rights that I gave last weekend at the Called to Peace Ministries Conference “Developing a Church-Wide Response to Domestic Abuse.”
 (That talk, in turn, was based on two chapters in my book Untwisting Scriptures that were used to tie you up, gag you, and tangle your mind.)